CLI Commands

 Positional Arguments

-Section titled “Positional Arguments”Path to the SSG output directory to process.
+Section titled “Positional Arguments”Path to the project root or SSG build output directory.

 Options